fireeye/rt2jira/README.md

 3. How does this compare with other RT-to-JIRA migration scripts?

     Unlike other scripts, this script is designed to be run on a continual basis, rather than just as a one-time operation.
 Sure, you can use it to bulk-convert all RT tickets over to JIRA and then retire the RT instance, but this script is also **flexible** enough to support continual sync between RT and JIRA, so that both systems remain in operation.

+4. I'm encountering the following error when running your script: HTTP 400: "The issue type selected is invalid."

+    This likely means that the default issue type 'Bug' isn't valid for your project.
+Please edit the config.ini file and change the `issue_type` field from 'Bug' to some other valid issue type for your project (e.g., 'Task').